HamadAlsoqaih/carfleet-app/README.md

 Frontend has 19 tests covering Navigation, All Cars, Add Car, Edit Car, Delete Car, Search, and About Page.

 ## Documentation
-See [DOCUMENTATION.md](DOCUMENTATION.md) for the full architecture, REST API reference, and project structure.

 `CarFleet_Documentation.docx` is the original Part 1 architecture document.